![]() |

 interior can be visited, which we did.
 Afterwards we went to see the church

-On Monday morning we
+of On Monday morning we

 left Puebla at 9 a.m. for the Caribbean coast.
 We crossed the foggy mountains